JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 sco(s, process=without_caption_label)
 ```

-And here is the non allocating function:
+And here is the _in-place_ function:

 ```jl
 s = """